Dublin Event Guide » 2008 » August

 OPERA IN THE OPEN – AMPHITHEATRE, CIVIC OFFICES

 From Thurs 07 August until Thurs 04 Sept., every Thursday Dublin City Council is presenting an open-air opera performance at the amphitheatre at Civic Offices (behind Christchurch Cathedral).
-The performance this week on 21 Aug will be “La Boheme” by Puccini and it will start at 13:00.
-With nice weather this could make for a great lunch hour.
+The performance this week on 28 Aug will be “L’Heure Espagnole” by Revel and it will start at 13:00.

 ———Friday————————